arcuri82/testing_security_development_enterprise_systems/doc/intro/exercises/quiz-game/quiz-game-part-09.md

 * `org.seleniumhq.selenium:selenium-java`

-Add a `RedirectForwardHandler` controller to do an automated forward from the root path `/` to the default home page `/index.xhtml`.

 For each of the three existing pages (i.e., `index.xhtml`, `match.xhtml` and `result.xhtml`),
 write a Page Object (e.g., `IndexPO`, `MatchPO` and `ResultPO`).